Can You Drink Kombucha on a Carnivore Diet? (Why and Why Not?)

 I believe there is a good case for people to drink Kombucha on a general Low Carb diet, but can you drink Kombucha on a Carnivore Diet?
-The answer is no, but it does have some reasoning, as you will see below.
+The answer is a strong “no,” but it does have some reasoning, as you will see below.

 Easy Definition of a Carnivore Diet

 I should mention here that if you are somewhat new to the carnivore diet, I highly suggest reading this book by Dr. Shawn Baker called “The Carnivore Diet.”

 You will see some people are super strict because they are fighting against an underlying illness or because they feel better the more stringent they are.

 These articles will explain the tea and coffee situation in more detail and insight.